ChupaNahBrah/DF-Description-Generator/README.md

 ## Sample Output

-The image is of multiple Giant elephants.
-The Giant elephants are suffering
+"The image is of multiple Giant elephants.
+The Giant elephants are suffering"